-Ms. Lewis is a corporate director and Chief Executive Officer of Lewis Corporate Advisors, LLC, a capital markets advisory firm.
+Ms. Lewis is a corporate director and Chief Executive Officer of Lewis Corporate Advisors, a capital markets advisory firm.
 Prior to 2009, she held progressively senior positions during her seven-year career with Washington Real Estate Investment Trust, a publicly traded real estate investment trust, including Executive Vice-President, and was Chief Financial Officer from 2002 to 2009.
-In addition to the public companies listed below, Ms. Lewis serves on the Leadership Board and Governance Working Group for the United States Chamber of Commerce - Center for Capital Markets Competitiveness, is Trustee of The Brookings Institution and a member of the Standing Advisory Group of the Public Company Accounting Oversight Board.
+In addition to the public company boards listed below, Ms. Lewis serves on the Leadership Board and Governance Working Group for the United States Chamber of Commerce - Center for Capital Markets Competitiveness and is Trustee of The Brookings Institution.
 She is a National Association of Corporate Directors Board Leadership Fellow and a member of the Tapestry West Audit Committee Network.
 Ms. Lewis is a Certified Public Accountant and a Chartered Financial Analyst.

-2016 Meeting attendance Other public company directorships Board 11 of 11 100% Weyerhaeuser Company 2016 - present Audit and Conduct Review 4 of 4 100% PS Business Parks, Inc. 2010 - present Governance, Nomination & 7 of 7 100% Adamas Pharmaceuticals, Inc. 2014 - 2016 Investment Plum Creek Timber Company, Inc. 2013 - 2016 Management Resources 3 of 3 100% CapitalSource, Inc. 2004 - 2014 Total 25 of 25 100% - :
+2017 Meeting attendance Other public company directorships Board 14 of 15 93% Weyerhaeuser Company 2016 - present Audit 4 of 4 100% PS Business Parks, Inc. 2010 - present Audit and Conduct Review 2 of 2 100% Adamas Pharmaceuticals, Inc. 2014 - 2016 Governance, Nomination & 7 of 7 100% Plum Creek Timber Company, Inc. 2013 - 2016 Investment CapitalSource, Inc. 2004 - 2014 Total 27 of 28 96% -